Reviews You Can Rely On

 Electric Mountain Bikes

 E-mountain bikes are built for off-road use and are equipped to handle steep ups and downs, just like their analog mountain bike cousins.
 They are often some of the priciest options available, but they are built with quality components like rugged suspension systems, light(er) weight frames, beefy tires, and frame geometry that make them well-suited to riding rougher trails.
 The mid-drive motors on e-MTBs are typically regulated to class 1, with multiple pedal-assist levels and top supported speeds of 20 mph.
 We recommend gearing up with the proper protective gear like a well-fitted helmet and sturdy knee pads.
-Our testing of the best electric mountain bikes is thorough and ongoing.
+Our testing of electric mountain bikes is thorough and ongoing.
 To see an overall comparison of bikes tested so far, check out the chart below.

 Electric Road Bikes